zupo/peps/pep-0xxx.rst

 this module may be updated to provide a standard constructor for this use-case as well.

+Concrete implementations should aim to have Certificate objects be hashable if at all possible.
+This will help ensure that TLSConfiguration objects used with an individual concrete implementation are also hashable.

     class Certificate(metaclass=ABCMeta):
         @abstractclassmethod
         def from_buffer(cls, buffer: bytes) -> Certificate: